GreyCat/javascript-book/en/01-basics/01-javascript-and-related-technologies/01-overview.md

 </ul>

 ### Adobe Flash

 Adobe Flash initially appeared as a cross-browser platform and language for multimedia, for making web alive with animation, audio and video.
 But there are other interesting features in Flash.

-<b>A <i>flash movie</i> is a compiled program, written in ActionScript</b>, usually bundles with images and other resources.
+<b>A <i>flash movie</i> is a compiled program, written in ActionScript</b>, usually bundled with images and other resources.

 <ul class="balance">
 <li class="list-plus">Great stuff for networking (sockets, UDP for P2P)</li>
-<li class="list-plus">Support for complex multimedia: images, audio, video is must more advanced compared to HTML5.
+<li class="list-plus">Support for complex multimedia: images, audio, video is much more advanced compared to HTML5.
 Camera and microphone are here too.</li>
 <li class="list-plus">Comfortable IDE for Flash, no browser incompatibilities.</li>
 <li class="minus">Flash has to be installed and enabled.</li>
 <li class="minus">Flash is not integrated with HTML page, it runs in a separate container within the page.</li>
 <li class="minus">Security limitations on Flash are almost as strict as on JavaScript.</li>
 </ul>

-As of now, there is a high pressure on Flash monopoly in many areas of it's use.
+As of now, there is a high pressure on monopoly of Flash in many areas of its use.
 For example, HTML5 provides means for browser to play video, draw, etc. Browsers which implement HTML5 stuff don't require Flash to do such things.
 And most browsers really go forward in making HTML5 features work.

 But <b>both Java and Flash functions can call JavaScript and vice versa</b>, so usually a site uses mostly JavaScript, but also Java/Flash in places where JavaScript can't cope.

 ### ActiveX, browser plugins/extensions

-ActiveX is a great, but IE-only thing.
+ActiveX is a great thing, but it's IE-only.
 It allows to write a program in C language which integrates with the page <i>if the visitor allows</i>.

 <ul class="balance">
 <li class="plus">Integrated with HTML/CSS</li>
-<li class="plus">Written in C, hence very fast and featured.</li>
+<li class="plus">Written in C, hence very fast and full-featured.</li>
 <li class="plus">Can do <i>everything</i> if the visitor allows it to install.</li>
 <li class="minus">Internet Explorer only.
 Chrome has partial support that has to be enabled.</li>
 <li class="minus">Development of ActiveX is difficult.</li>